 This isn't, however, where you go for a fine-dining experience.
 The street food scene is messy by nature.
 Ordering food can be chaotic and stressful, especially when competing with a dozen other diners for a hawker's attention.
 It will be a test for your comfort zone, but Mark Ng, co-founder and partner at food tour enterprise Simply Enak, says to keep an open mind.

-"Penang is all about street food; be adventurous about it.
-Food that is fried in high temperature and boiled in soup - generally they are fine."
+"Be adventurous about it," the Penang-based foodie says.
+"Food that is fried in high temperature and boiled in soup [is] generally fine."